 My Path I will remain in the hospital for at least days.
-I need to remain close to the hospital and with my caregiver for the next days.
-My next appointments are scheduled for (dates): • • of the CAR T center.
+I need to remain close to the hospital and with my caregiver for the next I will be staying at (location) My next appointments are scheduled for (dates) : Other the CAR T center.
 You will also need to be monitored closely and should have your caregiver with you 24/7.
-See Section 3, page 182 for worksheets to help you keep track of your side effects.
+See Section 3, page 172 for worksheets to help you keep track of your side effects.
 You will continue to need caregiver support up to 8 weeks after the CAR T infusion.
 After 8 weeks, your doctor will usually let you know that you can restart some of your regular daily activities like driving and using heavy machinery, or going back to work.